WWE Rumors: Current NXT Champion Was In Line For Huge Main Roster Push

 Wrestling Observer Radio, by way of Wrestling Inc., is reporting that Baszler was being groomed to head up to WWE’s main roster in 2020.
 Not only was she going to arrive on the roster next year, but she was going to receive a huge push and become a major star upon being called up.

 With all of the changes to NXT and it being moved to weekly television, those plans have now had everything go “out the window.”
-No longer are as many superstars being moved out of NXT or “called up” as the brand is being seen as just as important as that of Monday Night Raw and Friday Night SmackDown.
+No longer are many superstars being moved out of NXT or “called up,” as the brand is viewed as just as important as that of Monday Night Raw and Friday Night SmackDown.

 Not only has Baszler been huge in the NXT invasion angle lately, but she is also a captain in the first-ever all women’s WarGames match later this month.
 Her team will include Bianca Belair, Io Shirai, and one more partner to be named as they face Rhea Ripley and her team.
 Shayna Baszler’s rumored push on WWE’s main roster may have been scrapped, but she will continue to be a star in NXT.